 The advantages to drawing on credit cards for your down payment include speed (it’s instantaneous) and flexibility (you can repay it as quickly or slowly as you like).
 The enormous, hulking, elephant-in-the-room disadvantage?
 It’s expensive.

-Your credit card company will likely charge you three or four “points,” or percent up front in the form of a cash advance fee.
+Personal credit cards typically charge three or four “points,” or percent up front in the form of a cash advance fee.
 Then there’s the interest, which typically falls in the 16-24% range.

 That’s a lot.

-Also keep in mind that it’s not a viable option if you’re borrowing a conventional mortgage, since it involves borrowing money to cover the down payment.
-Plus it will affect your credit score and DTI.
+Keep in mind that credit cards are not a viable option if you’re borrowing a conventional mortgage, since it involves borrowing money to cover the down payment.

 12. Pay Off Your Credit Card Debt